Bitchslaaap/hashcat/README.md

 **hashcat** is licensed under the MIT license.
 Refer to [docs/license.txt](docs/license.txt) for more information.

-### Installation ###

-Download the [latest release](https://hashcat.net/hashcat/) and unpack it in the desired location.
-Please remember to use `7z x` when unpacking the archive from the command line to ensure full file paths remain intact.

 ### Usage/Help ###

 Please refer to the [Hashcat Wiki](https://hashcat.net/wiki/) and the output of `--help` for usage information and general help.
 A list of frequently asked questions may also be found [here](https://hashcat.net/wiki/doku.php?id=frequently_asked_questions).
 The [Hashcat Forum](https://hashcat.net/forum/) also contains a plethora of information.
 If you still think you need help by a real human come to [Discord](https://discord.gg/HFS523HGBT).